 - Basic computer knowledge in spreadsheets, word processing, electronic health records and Microsoft Outlook;

 - Prioritization and management of time-sensitive projects;

 - Strong customer service orientation and ability to work with diverse groups and special populations;

 - Ability to work varied schedules with rotating hours in diverse settings;

 A bachelor’s degree in health education, public health or a related degree, OR relevant work experience with the associated responsibilities is required.

-The Health Advocate will need to travel locally and drive the Allies van.
-The Health Advocate may be called upon to engage in physical activity related to general office work and to stand or sit for extended periods.
+The Health Advocate may be called upon to engage in physical activity related to general office work to stand or sit for extended periods.
 Current PA child abuse, PA criminal history, federal criminal history clearances, and verification of TB test performed within the last year are required within the first 30 days of employment.

 The budgeted salary for the Health Advocate is between $36-39K, dependent on related experience and education.